 Garbage Haulers

 In the early years of settlement, the garbage business was an unregulated free market.
-Each owner went door to door to persuade the homeowner or business owner to use their service.
+Each owner went door to door to persuade the home or business owner to use their service.
 As a result, numerous companies served the same block.
 This kept pricing low and competitive tensions between haulers high.
 The men worked six days a week from dawn to dark.

 Johnny Walker (changed from Wacker), Sr. started hauling trash in a horse-drawn wagon in the early 1900's.
 He was the first trash hauler in Portland to use a motorized truck, a 1917 Garford.
-Rather than grow and take on employees, Johnny would sell what work he and his family members could not do themselves.
-One of his first sales developed into a large corporation named MDC Disposal which later became USA Waste and is now Waste Management Inc.
+Rather than grow and take on employees, Johnny would sell what work he and his family could not do themselves.
+One of his first sales developed into a large corporation named MDC Disposal, which later became USA Waste and is now Waste Management Inc.

 One of the earliest settlers in Portland, Adam Schwindt, is listed as a scavenger in the 1901 Portland City Directory.
 Henry Aschenbrenner was in the business by 1910.